 By clicking the favorites icon you can add or remove the connection from the Favorites.
 If a connection is added to the Favorites, it is shown in the Favorites list on the Home tab.

 By selecting one or more labels for a connection, you make navigating to items with the same label really easy.
 Once you've selected a label for a connection, click on the label: a dropdown menu opens that lists all other items with the same label.
 Clicking an item will navigate you to the clicked item.

-At the "where" section, you select the channels on which you want this connection to be active.
+Some BlueConic connections offer a Channels option in the Setup and run page, where you can select the channels on which you want this connection to be active.
 You select a channel by entering a few characters of that channel in the search box.
 Channels that match your criteria will appear in a list to select from.
 If needed you can also open the advanced search to find the right channel.
 By default connections are running on "all channels".

 If you want to fine-tune the scope of the connection on a channel, you first need to select the channel.
 Once the channel is selected you can add 'rules' to limit the scope of the connection within the channel.

 In the above screenshot, the connection is only active for the channel "BlueConic.com" and is only available on the pages that start with "/support/", except for the page "/support/contact.html".

 The number of restrictions in a channel is mentioned behind the channel, and can be viewed and edited by clicking on it.

 Connections can be added to Objectives, allowing for privacy management of the information that is being picked up.
 A connection will only process the profiles of visitors who have consented to at least one of the objectives that the connection is linked to.